matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Subnetting:** The subdivision of a network into logical groups called subnets

-**Switch:** A device that makes connections between specific devices on a network by sending and receiving data between them
+**Switch:** A device that makes connections between specific devices on a network by sending and receiving data between them.
+A switch connects the network to devices like phones, tablets, workstations, and desktops.

 **Synchronize (SYN) flood attack:** A type of DoS attack that simulates a TCP/IP connection and floods a server with SYN packets